Epik: 8chan

 On August 5, 2019, Epik competitor Cloudflare announced that in the wake of the 2019 El Paso shooting they would no longer be providing services to 8chan, a far-right imageboard known as a location for hateful content and child sexual abuse material, which the perpetrator of the shooting had allegedly used immediately prior to the attack to post a manifesto justifying his actions.
 The same day that 8chan was removed from Cloudflare, Epik began providing hosting services, and Monster released a statement explaining their decision.
 Later that day, Epik's primary hardware and connectivity provider Voxility banned Epik from renting their server space.
 Voxility's vice president of business development stated, "We have made the connection that at least two or three of the latest mass shootings in the U.S. were connected with [Epik and BitMitigate].
 At some point, somebody needed to make the decision on where the limit is between what is illegal and what is freedom of speech and today it had to be us."
 The Voxility ban took 8chan offline, along with The Daily Stormer and other Epik customers.
 On August 6, Epik reversed course and announced that they would not provide hosting services to 8chan; on August 7, Ars Technica noted that Epik had only ceased hosting their content and was still providing 8chan with DNS services.
+Later that October, 8chan was renamed "8kun" and registered at a different domain registrar, Tucows.
+In November, the site was removed from Tucows two days after it went back online.

 Gab

 Epik received media attention in early November 2018 for registering Gab, an American alt-tech social networking service known for its far-right userbase, after it was ousted by GoDaddy for allowing "content on the site that both promotes and encourages violence against people".
 This came shortly after it was revealed that the perpetrator of the Pittsburgh synagogue shooting had used the service to post "hateful content".
 Tal Moore, a member of Epik's board, resigned in December 2018 over the company's involvement with Gab.
 On November 7, 2018, Pennsylvania Attorney General Josh Shapiro sent a subpoena to Epik requesting "any and all documents which are related in any way to Gab" after Gab registered its domains onto Epik.
 Gab posted screenshots of the subpoena letter in a tweet on the day the subpoena was sent, despite being asked to keep the letter confidential.
 The tweet was deleted hours later.
 In an email statement to Ars Technica, Monster stated that "the news of the subpoena was not intended for public consumption" and that "we are cooperating with their inquiry".

+Gab was among the customers removed from the registrar after Registered Agents Inc.'s acquisition of Epik.